kwaldenphd/sql-queries-joins/README.md

 108- In the query above, the `ORDER BY` statement sorts `[field_1]` first (ascending) and then sorts `[field_2]` (descending).

-<blockquote>Q23: How would you write an SQL query to return the data from the Player_Birthplaces table, sorted in chronological order by birth year and reverse alphabetical order by country?
+<blockquote>Q23: Write an SQL query to return the data from the Player_Birthplaces table, sorted in chronological order by birth year and reverse alphabetical order by country?
 What data does this query return?</blockquote>

 ## Filtering